sushmaakoju/spotify-tracks-data-analysis/docs/README.md

     ## save_kable will have the best result with magick installed.

-##### taking linear regression fit analysis further, using model summary package we are able to compare how features fit in comparison between linear regression as well as Gaussian Generalized Linear regression fit.
+taking linear regression fit analysis further, using model summary package we are able to compare how features fit in comparison between linear regression as well as Gaussian Generalized Linear regression fit.
 There is no change in P-values or null hypothesis analysis.
 However, individual feature’s standard errors seems significant and are very low.
 This suggests that linear regression (generalized or OLS) seem to be overfitted.

+## Random Forest Regression Fit

-##### Random Forest Regression fit by train and test split.
+Random Forest Regression fit by train and test split.

-### Create train and test sets
+Create train and test sets

 ``` r
 train = sample(1:nrow(numeric_spotifydf), 300)